LucianBuzzo/gradnite/README.md

 # Gradnite

 A simple Autograd engine written in Crystal.
+Implements forward and backward passes for a simple neural network, using scalar values.

 ## Installation